-Here in Massachusetts, smart estate planning requires the guidance of a Massachusetts estate planning attorney to help you create the documents you’ll need.
+Here in Massachusetts, smart estate planning requires the guidance of a Massachusetts estate & trust administration attorney to help you create the documents you’ll need.
 Keep reading to learn the basics about Trusts, how they work, and why you likely should create a Trust as part of your estate plan.

 If you have loved ones who rely on you, now is not too early to start planning your estate.
 Put simply, estate planning is about making wise choices and putting those choices in binding legal documents to ensure that your instructions are adhered to faithfully at the time of your death.